T

 shopping

-A vast market where you can find a wide array of antiques, handicrafts, jade, calligraphy, and art.
+A sprawling market where you can find a vast array of antiques, crafts, jewelry, calligraphy, and art.
 It's a great place to practice your bargaining skills and find unique souvenirs.

-• Go with an open mind and be prepared to haggle.
+• Go with an open mind and be prepared to haggle politely.

-• It's best to visit on weekends when it's most active.
+• It's best visited on weekends when all stalls are open.

 4. Evening